So you didn’t get your first choice primary school?

 What did I do next?

 My fabulous surgeon amended the letter and I got it to the school.
-Miraculously this letter meant that we got put to the top of the waiting list.
-We were actually at a welcome day at the other school when I got a phone call from our first choice school.
+Miraculously this letter meant that we got put to the top of the waiting list all we had to do was wait for someone to drop out.
+We were actually at a welcome day at the other primary school when I got a phone call from our first choice school.
 They hadn’t received the letter I had emailed and said they needed it urgently.
 After a bit of to-ing and fro-ing due to email address mishaps I managed to get the letter over and received a call confirming we had secured a place.

 We pretty much walked out of the school welcome day there and then.
 I had nothing against the school itself it was the proximity and lack of public transport options.